 You think you should stop the habit.
 We get you.

 Why does my dog nibble on me?

 Dogs nibble on us to show affection.
-It’s also a form of play in animals.
+It’s also a form of play for animals.
 Or it might be that they want to explore you.
-Nibbling during puppyhood might be because of teething.
+Chewing during puppyhood might be because of teething.
 But if it continues to adulthood, it might lead to biting.
-Your dog may just end up hurting you or someone else.
+Your dog may end up hurting you or someone else.

 But to understand this and take action, you need details.
 If you’ve got minutes to spare, jump right in!